Dates: Sept 2018 – July 2019, 10am – 4pm

 Visual communication and presentation skills are essential for the dissemination of design information.
 You will develop two- and three-dimensional drawing skills and learn to use various rendering and colouring techniques in your design projects, alongside the creation of sample and illustration boards.
 You will also explore Vectorworks, an industry standard computer-aided design (CAD) software package, as a means of drawing up designs.

 The understanding of constructional issues informs and exposes what is possible in interior design terms and it is crucial to comprehend the constraints and regulations with regards to the alteration of the built environment.
 You will examine structural principles and the fabric and services of both domestic and commercial buildings.
 The aim is to promote professional realistic thinking within your design proposals and to incorporate sound practice with imaginative and appropriate design solutions.
 You will also examine the technical application of hard and soft finishes, the detailed installation of services, staircase design and the design of built-in fitments.

 In this module of the course you will explore business issues relevant to the practice of interior design: types of business, accounts, tax, professional indemnity, personnel management, equipment, budgeting, tendering and placing orders, site supervision and the fee structure.

-The Diploma HE in Architectural Interior Design course is taught through practical projects carried out in studio and lectures, and also includes visits.
+The Diploma in Architectural Interior Design course is taught through practical projects carried out in studio and lectures, and also includes visits.
 Course places are strictly limited to ensure that you gain close working relationships with teaching staff.
 You will be supported in studio at a ratio of 8/9:1.

 You must demonstrate a commitment to deal with a heavy workload as the Diploma course is an intensive professional programme.